By Sam Hollister 1 min read

 Tournaments and Cash Games

 Omaha is featured regularly in Poker Tournaments, including major events with significant prizes.
-Cash games provide more flexible playing schedules and stakes, making Omaha accessible for players of all levels.
+Cash Games provide more flexible playing schedules and stakes, making Omaha accessible for players of all levels.

 Tips for Improving Your Omaha Game